danielbakkelund/ophac/README.md

  You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# Background
+The code in this project realises the theory described in <https://arxiv.org/abs/2004.12488>.
+The functionality provided is that of _**order preserving hierarchical agglomerative clustering of partially ordered sets**_.

 # Dependencies:
  * numpy
  * matplotlib